CiaranFlanagan/ThreeTrios/docs/README.md

 - represents a real, computer player, or AI player.
 - holds statistical data about players' wins and losses.
+- holds game strategies for which a computer player can use

 # Diving Into Components